LaurentVeyssier/Udacity-Predict-Customer-Churn-with-Clean-Code/README.md

 - Save best models with their performance metrics

-Both .py files were adjusted to the PEP8 standard using autopep8 module.
-In addition they both achieve scores above 8.0 using pylint clean code module.
+the script .py file was adjusted to the PEP8 standard using autopep8 module.
+In addition it scores above 8.0 using pylint clean code module.

 ## Files and data description